vlall/PixelNotes/README.md

 From this, we will be able to create classes that compose in particular states of emotion.
 For example:

 1. A class for Happy, Sad, Scared, Relaxed, Motivated ect..
-The more objects, the more interpretations.
+One object per interpretation.
 2. Relating the color wheel to the Circle of Fifths
 3. **We also need to find a way to understand the whole image rather than its individual colors.** Future expansion may include the ability to cluster and detect abstraction using CogSci libraries.